My name is Havee. The story I am telling is about me.

 Fortunately, I was born later on.
 I am the fourth of six children.
 For as long as my mother was pregnant with me, my dad said he just felt the need to go to a Christian church.
 He had to walk six hours to get there.

 Thereafter, he kept going to that church; he met all the people there.
 So, by the time I was born, I didn’t get to know this man who used to yell or be rude, nothing of the sort, which is why when I hear about this, it hurts.
 How is it possible that a boy grows up being that scared and going through that trauma?
-But, luckily, it’s nothing I can share from my experience.
+But luckily, it’s nothing I can share from my experience.

-Shortly after, in the 1980’s, my dad started coming here.
+Shortly after, in the 1980’s, my dad started coming here (U.S.A.).
 And I think since then, according to my dad, he became a very stable person.
 He had no formal education because it wasn’t possible at that time, but he was always socially responsible, he had a civic responsibility as a human being – helping other people.

 “That is the example my father gave me, that he could plain and simple, make plans for the next twenty or thirty years, laying the groundwork for what we would have to pay here on this side of the border.
 At that point, he began to make all the arrangements to set our documents straight.
 This happened in the 80’s – 1984 and 1985.”